maido-39/OmniVLA-dev-SDY/README.md

 ### Acknowledgement
 We implement our ideas and design choices on top of the pretrained checkpoints.
 Our work builds upon the [OpenVLA-OFT](https://openvla-oft.github.io/) codebase, with additional code added to create OmniVLA.
 As such, our implementation leverages many components of the OpenVLA-OFT codebase.
 We sincerely appreciate the effort and contributions of the OpenVLA-OFT team!

+**Isaac Sim Integration**: The simulation environment is based on the Isaac Sim Spot Remote Control Demo, which is included as a submodule (`extern/isaacsim-spot-remotecontroldemo`).
+The Isaac Sim code is subject to NVIDIA's license terms.
+The OmniVLA integration code (`simulations/quadruped_simulation.py`, `simulations/visualize_simulation.py`, `inference/sim_omnivla.py`) is released under the MIT license as part of this repository.

 ## Citing
 ```
 @misc{hirose2025omnivla,